Steven B. Long

 Steven B. Long, of Raleigh, NC, was appointed by the North Carolina General Assembly in 2013 and reappointed in 2017 to serve on the Board of Governors of the University of North Carolina System.
 His term will end in 2021.

-Long serves as vice chair of the Committee on Historically Minority-Serving Institutions and as a member of the Committee on Educational Planning, Policies, and Programs and on the Public Affairs Committee.
+Long serves as vice chair of the Educational Planning, Policies, and Programs and on the Public Affairs Committee.

 He is a tax and employee benefits attorney with Ward and Smith, PA and has extensive experience working with employers in the banking, retail, and technology industries to establish and maintain retirement plans, executive compensation agreements, stock incentive plans, and other employee benefits.
 Long also advises charities and other tax-exempt organizations regarding their IRC 403(b) and IRC 457 retirement plans, as well as issues related to compliance with Internal Revenue Service and state regulations concerning executive compensation, fundraising, and lobbying activities.
 In addition, he counsels business owners and individuals in retirement and estate planning.